 - 2 cups long grain rice

-- 1 green and 1 red pepper, seeded and diced
+- 2 bell pepper (one green and one red), seeded and diced

 - In a small bowl, combine first 9 ingredients to make seasoning mix.
 Use fork to whisk seasoning mix well and set aside.